esnitkin914/Comparative_Genomics/day1_morning/README.md

 To see the true power of Awk unix proggraming and understand how you can employ it to extract complex information, take a look at below command.

+The following command will print total number of reads in each file, total number of unique reads, percentage of unique reads, most abundant sequence(useful to find adapter sequences or contamination), its frequency, and frequency of that sequence as a proportion of the total reads, average read length.

 ```